 If you’re breastfeeding, your baby’s CMPA should not impact your routine.
 You will be able to carry on breastfeeding, usually with the help of a dietary specialist to remove any sources of cow’s milk from your diet.

 A note about Cow’s Milk Protein Allergy

-CMPA is an extremely rare allergy which children usually grow out of – it is nothing to be worried about.
-If you think your little one’s eczema could be a result of a food allergy, its normal to be concerned, but don’t worry.
-Try to get an appointment with your GP as soon as you can to arrange an allergy test and receive a professional diagnosis and in the meantime, take a look at our top tips for parents new to baby eczema
+CMPA is an rare allergy which children usually grow out of.
+If you think your little one’s eczema could be a result of a food allergy, it’s normal to be concerned.
+Get an appointment with your GP as soon as you can to arrange an allergy test and receive a professional diagnosis and, in the meantime, take a look at our top tips for parents new to baby eczema.

-Remember, CMPA is rare in children, so if your baby has any of these symptoms, while it can be tempting to cut out possible triggers, don’t remove cow’s milk from their diet unless you’re instructed by your doctor or paediatric dietician.
+While it can be tempting to cut out possible triggers, don’t remove cow’s milk from your babies diet unless you’re instructed by your doctor or paediatric dietician.
 Cow’s milk contains many great nutrients that your baby needs to grow and develop.
 So for a healthy, happy, scratch-free baby, always consult your doctor before making any dietary changes.

 - New to baby eczema?
 Have a look at our infographic by clicking here to help you find your way through the maze.